lytharn/dotfiles/README.md

 The rules are probably best shown using an example that contains all the rules.

-    ├── package_in_home                 A lower letter directory containing dotfiles to install in │   │                               `$HOME` (the default).
+    ├── package_in_home                 A lower letter directory containing files to install in │   │                               `$HOME` (the default).
+    │   │                               Use stow package_in_home to install package.
     │   └── README.md
-    ├── Package_in_root                 A first upper letter directory containing dotfiles to │   │                               install in `/` and not in `$HOME`.
+    ├── Package_in_root                 A first upper letter directory containing files to │   │                               install in `/` and not in `$HOME`.
-    │   │                               Use stow -t / <package_directory> to install package.
+    │   │                               Use stow -t / Package_in_root to install package.
     │   └── README.md
-    ├── directory@                      A directory with packages for different environments │   │
+    ├── package@                        A directory with packages for different environments │   │
-    │   ├── _common                     Directory to reuse common files across different environments.
+    │   ├── _common                     A directory to reuse common files across different environments.
+    │   │   │
-    │   │   └── config                  Directory that is linked to from the packages.
+    │   │   └── config                  A directory that is linked to from the packages.
+    │   │
-    │   ├── @mac                        Directory containing specific files for "mac" environment.
+    │   ├── @mac                        A directory containing specific files for "mac" environment.
+    │   │   │                           Use stow package@/@mac to install package.
+    │   │   │
     │   │   └── macrc                   Symlink to ../_common/config
+    │   │
-    │   ├── @linux                      Directory containing specific files for "linux" environment.
+    │   ├── @linux                      A directory containing specific files for "linux" environment.
+    │   │   │                           Use stow package@/@linux to install package.
+    │   │   │
     │   │   └── linuxrc                 Symlink to ../_common/config
     │   └── README.md
     ├── README.md                       This file
+    │
-    └── stow                            A directory containing dotfiles for stow.
+    └── stow                            A directory containing files to install for stow.
                                         Need to be installed first so that stow behaves correctly.

 ### Naming scheme